Defal7c/dolphin/Readme.md

   - ExGL Configurations, codes and profiles
   - New Gecko Codes and other _QoL_ stuff
   - New Controllers presets
-  - Better Discord Rich Presence (it shows when you are playing Sonic Riders!)
+  - Better Discord Rich Presence (it shows which mod you are playing!)
-  - Better Linux support (Right now we only have an AppImage that I tested on Linux Mint and Arch Linux)
+  - Better Linux support
   - ~~OpenBSD support~~ (in the near future)

 Credits: